About Ischemic Optic Neuropathy (ION)

 The different forms of ION are distinguished by the region of the optic nerve that is affected as well as the presence of arterial inflammation.

-- Anterior ischemic optic neuropathy (AION): ION affects the head of the optic nerve
+- Anterior ischemic optic neuropathy (AION): ION that affects the head of the optic nerve

 - Arteritic anterior ischemic optic neuropathy (A-AION): AION is caused by arterial inflammation